Rajputsiddharth/KIRANA/README.md

 # Kirana - Online Retail Store DBMS Project

-This is the database schema and queries for the Kirana online retail store DBMS project created by Siddharth Rajput and Viviana Longjam.
+This is the Kirana online retail store DBMS project created by Siddharth Rajput and Viviana Longjam.

 ## Project Scope